ccdmb/predector/README.md

 Podman is nice because it uses cgroups v2, so can do pretty much everything docker can do but without requiring root permission.
 That includes building images, which i think you still need permission for with singularity.
+However, I have had some intermittent issues with volume mounting and permissions that I haven't been able to solve.
+**Docker original and Singularity are probably the better runtime options for now for stability.**
+Podman seems to be fine for building the containers though.

 #### Singularity